 - Problem-solving using language

-ICAN speech therapists also provide specialized Social Groups (TAG!) and Augmentative Alternative Communication (iLearn) support.
+ICAN speech therapists also facilitate Social Skills Groups and provide Augmentative Alternative Communication (iLearn) support.